How to Grill Chicken Thighs on a Gas Grill? Your Guide to Tasty BBQ!

 7. Serve your chicken thighs as a main dish or side dish

 Your chicken thighs are now ready to be served.
 Paint lightly with the barbecue sauce and serve as a side dish or main dish.
-However, we recommend serving your tasty grilled chicken thighs with some green vegetables sprinkled on it.
+However, we recommend serving your tasty grilled chicken thighs with some delicious fresh fruit or salad.

 Alternative Recipe

-1. Mix some olive oil, soy sauce, brown sugar, onion powder, lemon juice, lime juice, and mustard together in a bowl to make a marinade.
+- Mix olive oil, soy sauce, brown sugar, onion powder, lemon juice, lime juice, and mustard together in a bowl to make a marinade.

-3. Place the bowl in a refrigerator and let the chicken marinate for anything between 1 – 8 hours.
-We recommend marinating for at least two hours to ensure the flavor is properly infused.
+- Place the bowl in a refrigerator and let the chicken marinate for anything between 1 – 8 hours.
+Marinate the chicken for at least two hours to infuse flavor.

 Note: use bone-in and skin-on chicken thighs to get the best result.